SSH¶

 ProxyJump LOGIN_NAME@kosh.aalto.fi

-Full sample config file¶
+Full sample config file

-The following code is placed in the config file created above (i.e. ~/.ssh/config
+The following code is placed in the config file created above

-on mac/linux or %USERPROFILE%.ssh/config
+on Mac/Linux or %USERPROFILE%/.ssh/config

-on windows)
+on windows):

 # general login server